24 October 2024

 RICK.
 “How is knocking out a deterrent?
 Everyone wants to be knocked out.
 Nobody wants to be dead.”

-A temporary hell isn’t a deterrent.
-It’s a slap on the wrist. ’Cause if paradise and full restoration is what follows, whether you gotta suffer through hell for 15 minutes or 15 millennia, everything becomes a slap on the wrist.
+Well it’s not.
+Temporary hell is a slap on the wrist. ’Cause if paradise and full restoration is what follows, whether you gotta suffer through hell for 15 minutes or 15 millennia, everything becomes a slap on the wrist.
 Heaven not only cancels out all the suffering before it; it’s meant to.
 Rv 21.4 So a temporary hell, in any form, won’t discourage evil.
 If anything it’ll encourage it, because it means evil has no permanent consequences: Everybody goes to heaven.
 Even Satan.

 And y’know, some of us are fine with that idea.
 Because we don’t care as much about evil as God does.
 Stands to reason; we’re kinda evil ourselves.